amida-tech/orange-api/docs/src/medications.md

 should be arrays of integers that are the IDs of medications with which this medication must (or must not) be taken simultaneously with.
 If there are no medications like this, they should both be `[]`.

+Note that each medication object is also returned from the API with `schedule_summary` string field, containing human-readable text representing the schedule the medication should be taken on (e.g,.
+`"Daily until 7/30/15"`). `schedule_summary` will not denote whether the medication is as-needed unless it is as-needed only, in which case it will say `"As needed only"`.

 ## Medications Collection [/patients/{patientid}/medications]
 ### Create a new Medication [POST]
 Store details of a new medication the patient has started taking.
 The current user